adyanth/cloudflare-operator/docs/getting-started.md

 To install this operator, you need the following:

 * A kubernetes cluster with a recent enough version to support Custom Resource Definitions.
-The operator was initially built on `v1.22.5+k3s1`
+The operator was initially built on `v1.22.5+k3s1` and being developed on `v1.25.4+k3s1`.
 * [`kubectl` cli](https://kubernetes.io/docs/tasks/tools/#kubectl) for deploying the operator, custom resources and samples.

 ## Deploy the Operator